begluk/jekyll-now/_posts/2021-11-15-Best-Mechanical-Keyboards-Nov-2021.md

 - Available only with blue switches
 - USB cable is hard-wired

-We will leave some sites where you can buy this great mechanical keyboard.

 <a href="https://www.amazon.com/Redragon-K552-Mechanical-Keyboard-Equivalent/dp/B016MAK38U?th=1" class="buybutton">Redragon K552 on Amazon</a>

 ### 2. RK Royal Kludge RK61